Sudden wealth syndrome: Etymology

-The history of Sudden Wealth Syndrome is prominently linked to the Money, Meaning and Choice Institute (MMC Institute) located in California, United States.
+The history of sudden wealth syndrome is prominently linked to the Money, Meaning and Choice Institute (MMC Institute) located in California, United States.
 Stephen Goldbart, the co-founder of MMC Institute and wealth psychologist, coined the term in the 1990s, which has become the most commonly referred to term for the adjustment issues associated with receiving sudden wealth, although, it has not been denoted an official psychological diagnosis.

-Most reported cases of developing Sudden Wealth Syndrome are associated with modern societies due to the classification of the term first appearing in the 1990s as the MMC Institute characterised the psychological condition on their website.
-A famous case of Sudden Wealth Syndrome follows Powerball winners Willie Seeley and wife, Donna who appeared on NBC’s Today Show after suddenly acquiring $3.8 million in 2013.
+Most reported cases of developing sudden wealth syndrome are associated with modern societies due to the classification of the term first appearing in the 1990s as the MMC Institute characterised the psychological condition on their website.
+A famous case of sudden wealth syndrome follows Powerball winners Willie Seeley and wife, Donna who appeared on The Today Show after suddenly acquiring $3.8 million in 2013.
 Both Seeley and Donna experienced symptoms of depression and paranoia, as well as noticing changed relationships.

-However, sources have also linked the history of Sudden Wealth Syndrome to ancient Greek mythology.
-Some research suggests the ancient Greek myth of King Midas of Phrygia describes the first case of Sudden Wealth Syndrome.
-Elements of Midas’ myth exhibit common characteristics with Sudden Wealth Syndrome, such as the possible negativity of acquiring a large sum of money, distancing and isolation, the unpredictability and potential disappointment of expectations, and how it can expose underlying issues from one’s childhood.
+However, sources have also linked the history of sudden wealth syndrome to ancient Greek mythology.
+Some research suggests the ancient Greek myth of King Midas of Phrygia describes the first case of sudden wealth syndrome.
+Elements of Midas' myth exhibit common characteristics with sudden wealth syndrome, such as the possible negativity of acquiring a large sum of money, distancing and isolation, the unpredictability and potential disappointment of expectations, and how it can expose underlying issues from one's childhood.

 Causes

-The common situations which lead to Sudden Wealth Syndrome all encompass an unexpected or abrupt nature of circumstances.
-The most prominent and common cases tend to arise from winning the lottery, trading in cryptocurrencies (e.g. Bitcoin), and inheriting a large sum of money from relatives.
-Further examples include other gambling forms, investments, and short-term income.
+The common situations which lead to sudden wealth syndrome all encompass an unexpected or abrupt nature of circumstances.
+The most prominent and common cases tend to arise from winning the lottery, trading in cryptocurrencies (e.g. bitcoin), and inheriting a large sum of money from relatives.
+Further examples include other gambling forms, such as sports betting, investments, and short-term income.
+The term has also been applied to the new millionaires who made money as Silicon Valley entrepreneurs.

-For inheritors of sudden wealth, younger individuals are more susceptible to developing Sudden Wealth Syndrome.
+For inheritors of sudden wealth, younger individuals are more susceptible to developing sudden wealth syndrome.
 Receiving an inheritance without time for preparation presents larger overwhelming responsibility, changes in lifestyle and potential change in relationships.
 Younger inheritors are more likely to experience confusion of their identity as they are faced with the prospect of retirement at an early age.
 This leads to a younger individual's sense of purpose being challenged, which often results in a feeling of uncertainty regarding their direction for future careers, financial situations, and relationships.

-Additionally, factors linked to a person’s upbringing or background regarding money can also contribute to being more susceptible to developing Sudden Wealth Syndrome.
-Studies reveal that a person who has grown up with an unstable understanding or view of wealth is more likely to experience the symptoms associated with Sudden Wealth Syndrome, such as shock, uncertainty, paranoia, and isolation.
-Bankruptcies, poor boundaries surrounding money, and compulsive spending among family members are examples of common childhood experiences that lead to a person’s likelihood of developing Sudden Wealth Syndrome.
-The term has also been applied to the new millionaires who made money as Silicon Valley entrepreneurs.
+Additionally, factors linked to a person's upbringing or background regarding money can also contribute to being more susceptible to developing sudden wealth syndrome.
+Studies reveal that a person who has grown up with an unstable understanding or view of wealth is more likely to experience the symptoms associated with sudden wealth syndrome, such as shock, uncertainty, paranoia, and isolation.
+Bankruptcies, poor boundaries surrounding money, and compulsive spending among family members are examples of common childhood experiences that lead to a person's likelihood of developing sudden wealth syndrome.